Don’t you just love the twinkling lights that appear in Boston and greater Massachusetts during the holiday season?

 South of Boston

 If you’re looking for Christmas lights south of Boston, we already mentioned the shrine in Attleboro.
 There’s also a lot of interesting lights in this section of Massachusetts.
 If you take a drive to Abington, be sure to check out the lights on Lake Street near Island Grove – there are lots of hand painted wooden figures there are shows from 6-10pm.
-In Braintree, there are cool lights on Doris Avenue in a little cul de sac with 10+ home showing off lights.
+In Braintree, there are cool lights on Doris Rd in a little cul de sac with 10+ home showing off lights.
 In Weymouth, we like go to to Tick Tock Lane as well as Biscayne Avenue.
-If you go to Plymouth, which has such good food ahd history, don’t miss 116 Seaview Drive as well as 27 Spencer Drive – – both right near the water.
+If you go to Plymouth, which has such good food ahd history, don’t miss 116 Seaview Drive as well as 27 Spencer Drive – both right near the water.
 In Lakeville, you can visit their Crazy Tech Light Display on Furlong Circle which has evolved over the years.
 Do you like blow up displays?
 In Pembroke, visit Lilah Lane which has miles of lights in a drive-through display which is quite impressive.
 Nearby you can visit Pratt Farm Lane and Ingham Way.
 In Milton, you can see penguins at 85 Buckingham Road.

 Have a wonderful season of viewing lights and sipping cider and drinking hot chocolate and driving really slow around festive neighborhoods!